 This new service from Google has a lot of potential, but it needs to be done right.
 It needs to be affordable and have a lot of channels if it wants to replace cable.
 Right?
 Well, apparently that is the exact plan.
 Although things could change over time.

 Google has announced a flat price of $35 a month, with no contracts.
 So pay when you want it, and cancel at anytime.
 Additionally, there are be multiple different “add-on” packages with more channels.
 Like Showtime, and probably many others in the near future.
 We’re expecting more details about pricing and extra add ons later.

 As a comparison, Sling TV starts out at $20 a month, and has multiple $5.99 add-ons with sports, movies, EPIX, RedZone and more.
 It can go up past $50 a month all said and done.
 Google will continue to add more throughout 2017.

 Here is where things get interesting.
 This is YouTube after all, so the possibilities are almost endless.
 With thousands and thousands of hours worth of video uploaded to the site.
 The $35 a month access to YouTube TV gets all YouTube Original series.
 Basically everything from YouTube Red, and anything else uploaded to the video sharing site.

 However, you’re probably wondering about the regular cable-like channel lineup.
-Google has a small list of partners so far, and more will certainly be added by the time it’s released to the public.
+Google has a small list of partners so far, but that’s about it.
+These are what make the cut as of right now.

 As you can see Google already partnered with some extremely popular networks.
 From ABC to Fox News or Sports, Disney, ESPN and more.
 AMC is missing, which was a huge hit with Sling TV and Playstation Vue.

-Then of course add-on packages will be available.
+Then of course add-on packages will be coming soon.
 So far Fox Soccer Plus and Showtime are the only ones listed.
 Most likely we can expect HBO and other movie channels to get on board too.